Finding Strong Gravitational Lenses Through Self-Attention: Discussion

 We also tried transfer learning by using an already trained CNN as the backbone of the encoder model.
-However, surprisingly the encoder models that do not use transfer learning performed slightly better than the models that use transfer learning.
+Surprisingly, however, the encoder models that do not use transfer learning performed slightly better than the models that use transfer learning.
 Since a trained CNN model has already learned to extract specific features of an image, the encoder model with that CNN backbone is restricted to minimise the loss function in only a small part of the hyperspace.
-So, the self-attention layers can only filter the features and improve the accuracy by a small percentage (e.g. CNN 2 - 86.74\% and Lens Detector 2 (CNN 2 as the backbone) - 88.13\%).
+So, the self-attention layers can only filter the features and improve the accuracy by a small percentage (e.g. CNN 2 86.74\% and Lens Detector 2, with CNN 2 as the backbone, 88.13\%).
 Nevertheless, for a model without transfer learning, there is a possibility for the CNN part in the encoder model to learn more features than a solo CNN about the image and improve the accuracy.
-For example, the Lens Detector 7, which used the trained CNN 3 as its backbone, scored an accuracy of 91.45\%.
-In contrast, the model Lens Detector 15, which used a CNN backbone similar to CNN 3 and without any transfer learning, scored an accuracy of 92.99\%.
+For example, Lens Detector 7, which used the trained CNN 3 as its backbone, scored an accuracy of 91.45\%.
+In contrast, Lens Detector 15, which used a CNN backbone similar to CNN 3 and without any transfer learning, scored an accuracy of 92.99\%.
 However, this result cannot be generalised since it also depends on the trained CNN backbone.

-Recently, an updated version of the CNN models that participated in the challenge has been reported by \citet{magro2021comparative} which had better scores in every category compared to their previous versions.
-They used the same CNN's participated in the challenge and retrained the networks with different epochs.
-Even though the models had improved the scores, it was evident from the report that the performance of the models is highly dependent on the number of epochs.
-In other words, the CNNs reported in the bologna lens challenge had lower stability.
+An updated version of the CNN models that participated in the challenge and had better scores in every category compared to their previous versions has recently been reported by \citet{magro2021comparative}.
+They used the same CNNs that participated in the challenge and retrained the networks with different epochs.
+Even though the models had improved scores, it was evident from the report that the performance of the models is highly dependent on the number of epochs.
+In other words, the CNNs reported in the Bologna Lens Challenge had lower stability.
 We have to monitor the training to achieve better results carefully.
 In contrast, the encoder models are highly stable compared to the CNNs.
-As shown in Fig. \ref{fig:Loss transformer}, we were able to train the encoder models up to 2000 epochs without any sign of any over-fitting.
+As shown in Fig. \ref{fig:Loss transformer}, we were able to train the encoder models up to 2000 epochs without any sign of overfitting.
 Interestingly, the fluctuations in the validation loss were very stable up to the end.